Affinity bias is the unconscious tendency to prefer people who share similar backgrounds, interests, or experiences.

-While it might seem harmless, affinity bias can quietly exclude others and limit collaboration.
-In the workplace, it can influence hiring, promotions, and mentorship opportunities, making it harder to build diverse, well-balanced teams.
-Left unchecked, it can slow progress on diversity and inclusion efforts.
+Affinity bias might seem harmless at first.
+But in practice, it can quietly exclude others and limit collaboration.
+In the workplace, it can influence hiring, promotions, and mentorship, making it harder to build diverse, well-balanced teams.
+Left unchecked, it can stall progress on diversity and inclusion.

-The good news is that awareness is the first step.
-Recognizing how cognitive biases affect judgment is key to creating fairer environments.
+The good news is that awareness of cognitive biases is the first step toward more inclusive, balanced decision-making.
 Let’s explore how to identify affinity bias and practical steps to address it.

 What causes affinity bias?

-There are several reasons why we might gravitate toward people like us.
-Our brains are wired to take shortcuts, and affinity bias is one way we simplify how we connect with others.
+There are several reasons we might gravitate toward people like us.
+Our brains are wired to take shortcuts, and affinity bias is one way to simplify how we connect with others.
 Several specific kinds of bias and behaviors may cause affinity bias, including:

-• Sense of validation: Being around others like ourselves is affirming.
-We’re more likely to hear our opinions and thoughts echoed and upheld.
+• A sense of validation: Being around others like ourselves is affirming, because we’re more likely to hear our opinions and thoughts echoed and upheld.

 • The halo effect: The halo effect is a cognitive bias where one positive impression influences our overall perception of someone.
 Instead of assessing their skills and qualifications objectively, we might unconsciously assume they’re a better colleague or a stronger fit simply because they share a trait we admire or relate to.